openmainframeproject/feilong/doc/source/restapi.rst

 **PUT /files**

 Import binary file data to Feilong.
-Internal use Only.Please set the Content-Type of the request header to application/octet-stream.
+Internal use only.
+Please set the Content-Type of the request header to application/octet-stream.
 The body contains the binary data.